roehling/postsrsd/doc/packaging.rst

   will not do much for you except likely break your package build each time a new compiler version is released.

+- ``TESTS_WITH_ASAN``: If set to ``ON``, the unit tests will be linked against the AddressSanitizer and LeakSanitizer libraries to catch common memory handling bugs.
+Enabling this option does not affect the PostSRSd binary, it will only be used for the test suite.
+It is disabled by default.

+- ``TESTS_WITH_REDIS``: If set to ``ON``, the test suite will assume that a Redis instance is available at ``localhost:6397``, and run additional database related tests.
+This is disabled by default and has no effect unless ``WITH_REDIS=ON`` is also set.

 .. _GNUInstallDirs: https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html